the-scouts/por/sphinx_source/chapter-4.rst

 j.
 The full rules for the appointment of adults can be found in POR: The Appointment Process.

 k.
-Occasional Helpers (including parents) who are required to undertake a Personal Enquiry (`see 4.28a and 4.28b <https://www.scouts.org.uk/por/4-the-scout-district/rule-428-the-appointment-of-adults-in-the-scout-district/>`__) must either be entered directly into Compass or recorded using the Association's official Joining Forms and then be transferred accurately into Compass (available from https://www.scouts.org.uk/).
+Occasional Helpers (including parents) who are required to undertake a Personal Enquiry (see :rule:`4.28(a)` and :rule:`4.28(b)`) must either be entered directly into Compass or recorded using the Association's official Joining Forms and then be transferred accurately into Compass (available from https://www.scouts.org.uk/).
 The appropriate on-line or paper based criminal records disclosure check application process must then be followed.\ :sv:`#`

 l.
 Section leaders should ensure that Occasional Helpers who are involved more than once a month are aware of the appointment opportunities available to them.